© 2021 CarLessOhio.org. All rights reserved.

 Promoting the bicycling lifestyle in The Buckeye State

-Ohio to Erie Trail Tour: Day 2 – Waynesville to Lockbourne
+Back to Ohio to Erie Trail Tour: Day 1 – North Bend to Cincinnati to Waynesville

 I woke up in time to put on my clothes and walk up the street soon after the 7:00am opening of the Village Family Restaurant.
 I order the breakfast Combo #1, which included everything (eggs, bacon, hash browns, and toast), and decided to add an a la carte pancake.
 This ended up being way too much food, and I couldn’t finish it all, but it was all good.